Tech-at-DU/React-Redux-Tetris-Tutorial/P09-Organizing-Code/readme.md

 Add a new file `/src/utils/index.js` with the following function in it:

+**Challenge**

+Write a function that takes in a min and max value and returns a number in this range inclusive.

+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-

+Does your solution look simial to this?

 ```JavaScript
 export const random = (min, max) => {
   return Math.floor(Math.random() * (max - min + 1)) + min
 }
 ```

+The function above taks in a min value and max value, two numbers, and returns a random number in that range.

 As the project progresses any time we need more general purpose code we can add it to this file, export, and import as needed.